theory-amsterdam/website-theory-amsterdam/content/home/welcome.md

 <br>

-This website provides an overview of the academic research in theoretical computer science which is carried out in Amsterdam.
+This website provides an overview of the academic research in theoretical computer science carried out in Amsterdam.